Bianca Stone

-Bianca Stone is a Vermont-based poet.
-Her poems have appeared in literary magazines and poetry collections, and her illustrations are a part of Anne Carson's project, Antigonick.
+Bianca Stone is an American poet and cartoonist.
+Her poems have appeared in literary magazines and poetry collections, and her illustrations are a part of Anne Carson's project Antigonick.
+In 2024, she became Poet Laureate of Vermont.
+She is the granddaughter of former Poet Laureate of Vermont Ruth Stone and is creative director of the Ruth Stone House Foundation.

 Early life and education

-Stone graduated from Antioch College with a BFA in Language, Literature & Culture, and completed an MFA in poetry at New York University in 2009.
-Stone's grandmother, the poet Ruth Stone, was the recipient of two Guggenheim Fellowships, the National Book Award for Poetry in 2002, and remains a major influence in Stone's life.
+Stone graduated from Antioch College with a BFA in Language, Literature & Culture, where she noted Benjamin S. Grossberg as a key teacher, and she completed an MFA in poetry at New York University in 2009, where she studied under Anne Carson.
+Stone's grandmother, the poet Ruth Stone, was the recipient of two Guggenheim Fellowships and the National Book Award for Poetry in 2002, and she remains a major influence in Stone's life.

 Career

-Stone's poems have been published in Best American Poetry 2011, Conduit, and Tin House, among others, and she is the author of the chapbooks I Want To Open The Mouth God Gave You, Beautiful Mutant (Factory Hollow Press, 2012), and I Saw The Devil With His Needlework (Argos Books, 2012).
-Her illustrations have appeared in a collaboration with former teacher, Anne Carson, entitled Antigonick.
+Stone's poems have been published in Best American Poetry 2011, Conduit, and Tin House, among others, and she is the author of the chapbooks I Want To Open The Mouth God Gave You, Beautiful Mutant (Factory Hollow Press, 2012) and I Saw The Devil With His Needlework (Argos Books, 2012).
+Tin House Books published Stone's book Someone Else's Wedding Vows in March 2014.
+Tin House also published her collection The Möbius Strip Club of Grief in 2018, What Is Otherwise Infinite in 2022, and The Near and Distant World in 2026.

+She founded and edited a small press for poetry, Monk Books, in 2010 with her husband, the poet Ben Pease, in Brooklyn, New York.
+She also edited a collection of her grandmother's work, The Essential Ruth Stone, published 2020 by Copper Canyon Press.

+Stone is also an illustrator and cartoonist known for creating poetry comics in watercolor and ink.
+Her illustrations have appeared in a collaboration with former teacher Anne Carson entitled Antigonick, based on Sophocles's tragedy Antigone.
 This is both a printed book and a multimedia performance piece.

-Tin House Books published Stone's book, Someone Else's Wedding Vows, in March 2014.
-Tin House also published her collection The Möbius Strip of Grief in 2018 and What Is Otherwise Infinite in 2022.

-She also edits a small press, Monk Books, with husband Ben Pease in Brooklyn, New York.
-Stone and Pease were married in August 2014.
+I Want To Open The Mouth God Gave You, Beautiful Mutant was a comic book as well as a book of poetry.
+She adapted Gertrude Stein’s poem “A Little Called Pauline” into a picture book.
+She created stop motion animations and music for the 2021 movie Ruth Stone's Vast Library of the Female Mind and played a central role in the movie.

+She is now based in Vermont, where she co-founded and serves as creative director for the nonprofit Ruth Stone House Foundation and has been a visiting faculty and artist at the Vermont College of Fine Arts.
+She taught classes on poetry at Dartmouth College, Bennington College, and University of Massachusetts Amherst.
+With her husband, she now teaches at the Ruth Stone House as well as producing the Ode & Psyche Podcast and the literary magazine ITERANT.

+In 2024, Stone became Poet Laureate of Vermont, succeeding Mary Ruefle.
+In 2025, the Academy of American Poets named her a Poet Laureate Fellow.